Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Since May 2021, we have observed several malware distribution campaigns.
 However, many of the recent infections we have seen appear to be related to a sophisticated campaign that exclusively targets the Crypto, NFT, and DeFi communities.
 It is precisely for this reason, as well as the fact that NFTs are rising in popularity, that we have decided to take a look at this particular campaign distribution in more detail.

-For those who are not familiar with NFTs (Non-fungible token): the term refers to unique tokens that provide proof of ownership on data that is stored on the blockchain technology.
+For those who are not familiar with NFTs (Non-fungible tokens): the term refers to unique tokens that provide proof of ownership on data that is stored on the blockchain technology.
 In recent years, NFTs have exploded in popularity, and are now starting to enter the mainstream consciousness.
 Naturally, this growing trend in the crypto space has opened up a new vector for threat actors to exploit.

-The DElivery Chain
+The Delivery Chain

 The vast majority of today's NFT and crypto communities are based on Discord (a group chatting platform) channels.
 Discord channels are publicly accessible and allow users to send private messages to one another within a channel.